-To place the radio in WEATHER ALERT mode, press and hold the Bluetooth/2-Meter/Weather button for two seconds: You will hear a short beep and see the alert symbol, shown on page 16, on the display.
+To place the radio in WEATHER ALERT mode, press and hold the Weather Alert Button for two seconds: You will hear a short beep and see the alert symbol, shown on page 13 (top right), on the display.
 When the radio is off, the beep volume is significantly reduced.